OscarGodson/EpicEditor/README.md

 ## An Embeddable JavaScript Markdown Editor

-EpicEditor is an embeddable JavaScript [Markdown](http://daringfireball.net/projects/markdown/) editor with some Markdown enhancements such as automatic link creation and code fencing a la [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/).
-EpicEditor allows for all kinds of customization.
-For simple drop-in-and-go support see the quick start below, otherwise checkout the full API.
+EpicEditor is an embeddable JavaScript [Markdown](http://daringfireball.net/projects/markdown/) editor with split fullscreen editing, live previewing, automatic draft saving, offline support, and more.
+For developers, it offers a robust API, can be easily themed, and allows you to swap out the bundled Markdown parser with anything you throw at it.

 ## Why

-WYSIWYGs suck and they suck hard.
+Because, WYSIWYGs suck.
 Markdown is quickly becoming the replacement.
-[GitHub](http://github.com), [Stackoverflow](http://stackoverflow.com), and even blogging apps like [Posterous](http://posterous.com) support Markdown now.
-EpicEditor allows you to create a Markdown editor with a preview, split fullscreen editing, full CSS theming, and offline support with one simple call:
+[GitHub](http://github.com), [Stackoverflow](http://stackoverflow.com), and even blogging apps like [Posterous](http://posterous.com) are now supporting Markdown.
+EpicEditor allows you to create a Markdown editor with a single line of JavaScript:

 ```javascript
 var editor = new EpicEditor().load();